 You will also be able to walk from Oliver Hill to Salmon Bay and Oliver Hill to Wadjemup Lighthouse by the end of 2014.

 Don't forget to stop and enjoy the panoramic views from the elevated Vlamingh Lookout located only 500m from the settlement (accessed next to the European cemetery).

-Explore Surrounding Areas: Perth & Surrounds > Rottnest Island > Rottnest Island
+Explore Surrounding Areas: Perth Region > Rottnest Island > Rottnest Island